adturner/ESU/README.md

 + Deactivate an ESU license
 + Delete an ESU license

+# Tested On:
+PowerShell 7.3.7 with PowerShell Az Module 10.4.1, PowerShell Az.ConnectedMachine 0.5.0

 # Please note:
 This information is being provided as-is with the terms of the MIT license, with no warranty/guarantee or support.
 It is free to use - and for demonstration purposes only.
 The process of hardening this into your needs is a task I leave to you.